Diego195200/data_analysis/PANDAS functions, methods, objects.md

 * We can change the column names with the `df.columns=list` OR with the `rename()` method using the `columns` parameter Or also we can change the index label using the `index` parameter
 * The loc attribute extracts rows or columns by index label
-* Whenever importing a data set, it’s important to consider whether each column stores its data in the most optimal type.
+* about reducing memory: Whenever importing a data set, it’s important to consider whether each column stores its data in the most optimal type.
 The “best” data type is the one that consumes the least memory or provides the most utility
-*
+* With the following syntax we compare each value of a Series with the other value `Series == value` -> Series of booleans
+* The `how="all"` parameter in the `dropna()` method only removes the row if ALL values of that row are NaN
+* The `subset` parameter in `dropna()` method just looks for NaN in the column
+* The `thresold` parameter in `dropna()` method just specify for a minimum of missing values for remove the row *

 # General Functions